 The Philippine Tarsier, as its name suggests, is endemic to the Philippine archipelago.
 Established populations are present particularly on the islands of Bohol, Samar, Leyte and Mindanao.

 They have also been found on various isolated islands, such as Maripipi Island, Siargao Island, Basilan Island and Dinagat Island.

+The Tarsier is one of the smallest known primates, and is mostly active at night, living on a diet of insects.
 Although it is a protected species, it is still threatened by the destruction of its natural forest habitat, which has reduced the tarsier population to a dangerously small size.